google/temporian/docs/src/3_minutes.md

 Events are not handled individually.
 Instead, events are grouped together into an **[EventSet](/reference/temporian/implementation/numpy/data/event_set)**.

-`EventSet`s are the main data structure in Temporian, and represent **(multivariate time sequences)[/user_guide/#what-is-temporal-data]**.
+`EventSet`s are the main data structure in Temporian, and represent **[multivariate time sequences](/user_guide/#what-is-temporal-data)**.
 Note that "multivariate" indicates that each event in the time sequence holds several feature values, and "sequence" indicates that the events are not necessarily sampled at a uniform rate (in which case we would call it a time "series").

 You can create an `EventSet` from a pandas DataFrame, NumPy arrays, CSV files, and more.
 Here is an example of an `EventSet` containing four events and three features: